guprwanda/trunkclub.github.io/source/_posts/2013-09-20-moving-from-tumblr-to-octopress.md

 ## Found just what I was looking for

-After one of those back-of-the-napkin drawings I decided simply to [diagram the system](http://www.gliffy.com/go/publish/4845414) so I could run it by another engineer at TC.
-Feedback was positive, so I started building.
-After a bit of trial and error I ended up finding the following, excellent article, which boils most of the setup process into a small number of easily reproducable steps:
+After some searching I was able to unearth enough material to lead me to reverse engineer what was being done, resulting in a [system diagram](http://www.gliffy.com/go/publish/4845414) so I could use to illustrate how the whole thing worked.
+Feedback on the whole concept was positive, so I started building.
+After a bit of trial and error given different approaches, I ended up finding the following excellent article, which boils most of the setup process into a small number of easily reproducable steps:

 [Octopress+Prose+Github+Travis CI = Coders' Blog](http://rogerz.github.io/blog/2013/02/21/prose-io-github-travis-ci/)